JonnyFunFun/TPy/README.md

 TPy is a Python wrapper for the [TargetProcess](http://www.targetprocess.com/) API.
 It is designed to make interfacing with the REST API easier.

+*Please note:* TPy is currently under active development.
+Features outlined in this README are incomplete, and instead represent the final vision for the wrapper.
+This library is not ready for use.

 ```python
 import tpy
 # Authenticate with an API key...